 While QUORUM borrows the admission control scheme from AQOR and WMR, there are several key differences.
-The main drawback of WMR [23] is that it does not leverage knowledge of the mesh network topology.
+The main drawback of WMR [14] is that it does not leverage knowledge of the mesh network topology.
 In contrast, QUORUM treats mesh routers and clients differently (See Section 4.2).
-Another difference is that AQOR and WMR select the route on which the first in-time RREP packet arrives, whereas QUORUM uses periodic messages to estimate link quality, and selects the most robust route whenever possible.
+Another difference is that AQOR and WMR select the route on which the first in-time RREP packet arrives, whereas QUO-RUM uses periodic messages to estimate link quality, and selects the most robust route whenever possible.
 This means that QUORUM considers three metrics (bandwidth, delay and robustness) while AQOR deals with only bandwidth and delay.
 We describe the novel aspects of QUORUM in the remainder of this section.

-4.1 Estimating Route Robustness
+4.1 Estimating route robustness

 Each node in the network estimates the robustness of its links to its one-hop neighbors.
-We estimate a link's quality or robustness by measuring the number of HELLO packets received during a rolling window of time.
-Measurements of the recent window is combined with a historical value (Q) as an Exponentially Weighted Moving Average (EWMA) to compute the updated estimate.
-Specifically, each node computes a rolling CQ, the percentage of HELLO packets received in the last ROBUSTNESS\INTERVAL seconds.
-A link's robustness is computed as: $R = \alpha \cdot CQ + (1 - \alpha) \cdot Q$ .
+Nodes estimate a link's quality or robustness by measuring the number of HELLO packets received during a rolling window of time.
+Measurements of the recent window is combined with a historical value (Q) as an exponentially weighted moving average (EWMA) to compute the updated estimate.
+Specifically, each node computes a rolling CQ, the percentage of HELLO packets received in the last ROBUSTNESS_INTERVAL seconds.
+A link's robustness is computed as: $R = \alpha \cdot CQ + (1 - \alpha) \cdot Q$.

 Each node maintains estimates of link robustness to all of its neighbors in the Neighbor Table.
-We compute the robustness of an end-to-end route as the average link quality across all links along the path.
+Nodes compute the robustness of an end-to-end route as the average link quality across all links along the path.
 Link quality estimates are accumulated by RREQ packets on the reverse path, and RREP packets on the forward path.

 By using end-to-end robustness to differentiate between candidate routes, QUORUM avoids unreliable routes or those that cross communication gray zones.
+Since gray zone neighbors have lower link quality with respect to their corresponding nodes, routes consisting of such neighbors have lower end to end stability compared to more robust routes.
+More precisely, a node doesn't forward packets (control and data) of its neighbor if its robustness is less than 50% and hence the protocol avoids routes with unstable nodes during route selection.
+This threshold is selected based on experimental runs and is a trade off between eliminating gray zone neighbors and avoiding false positives.
 The result is a more robust end-to-end path that avoids the high overhead of route repair messages.

-4.2 Topology-Aware Route Discovery
+4.2 Topology-aware route discovery